Azure/azure-storage-fuse/README.md

 ### Performance and caching
 Please take careful note of the following points, before using blobfuse:
-- In order to achieve reasonable performance, blobfuse requires a temp directory to use as a local cache.
-This directory will contain the full contents of any file (blob) read to or written from through blobfuse, and will be purged as they age (--file-cache-timeout-in-seconds).
+- In order to achieve reasonable performance, blobfuse requires a temporary directory to use as a local cache.
+This directory will contain the full contents of any file (blob) read to or written from through blobfuse.
+Cached files will be purged as they age (--file-cache-timeout-in-seconds) if there are no longer open file handles.
-  - Putting this directory on a ramdisk, or on an SSD (ephemeral disk on Azure) will greatly enhance performance.
+  - Putting the cache directory on a ramdisk, or on an SSD (ephemeral disk on Azure) will greatly enhance performance.
   - In order to delete the cache, un-mount and re-mount blobfuse.
-  - Do not use the same temp directory for multiple instances of blobfuse, or for any other purpose while blobfuse is running.
+  - Do not use the same cache directory for multiple instances of blobfuse, or for any other purpose while blobfuse is running.

 ### If your workload is read-only:
 - Because blobs get cached locally and reused for a number of seconds (--file-cache-timeout-in-seconds), if the blob on the service is modified, these changes will only be retrieved after the local cache times out, and the file is closed and re-opened.